 Wolves in some areas learn that livestock can be prey.
 Proactive measures can be taken to help protect livestock, including guarding and herding the animals, use of range riders, wolf-targeted fencing, night penning and removing livestock carcasses from the herd.
 Especially when used in combination, these tools may temporarily succeed in reducing the vulnerability of livestock to wolf depredation, but are not usually considered permanent solutions.

 These measures are encouraged under the Wolf Conservation and Management Plan, which provides state technical assistance and allowances for non-lethal harassment of wolves.
 The plan also authorizes WDFW to use lethal measures to control wolves that cause chronic problems for livestock producers.
 WDFW may also provide compensation for livestock losses from wolf depredation.
-For more information see WDFW’s “A Guide to Addressing Wolf-livestock Conflicts.”
+For more information see the ”Non-Lethal Control Methods" portion of this website.

 Overall, confirmed wolf depredation on livestock is lower than losses from other predators like coyotes, weather, and disease, but impacts to individual livestock producers can be significant.
 Some wolf packs that live near livestock prey on them, while some do not.